triptikoirala/triptikoirala.github.io/README.md

 ## My Interests
   ### 1. Fitness and Well-being :
-      working out regulary helps me to stay fresh and focused, both mentally and physically.
+      Working out regulary helps me to stay fresh and focused, both mentally and physically.
   ### 2. Lifelong Learning :
       Studying makes me feel younger, and I'm always keen to dive into new subjects, idea, and experinces.
   ### 3. Technology and Research :